thomaswesenberg/LoRaWAN-device-GPS-RaspBerry-Pi/README.md

 # Short description
 If a LoRaWAN data packet is received by a gateway configured for TTN it is forwarded to the selected TTN server application.
 Using a payload decoder and a 'TTN Mapper' integration the location data will be considered by ttnmapper.org and shows up in their map.
 By contributing to the TTN Mapper project a worldwide map of LoRaWAN coverage is build up.
 - Having a LoRaWAN gateway configured for TTN nearby is necessary for first testing purposes. https://www.thethingsnetwork.org/ lists known locations of gateways and sometimes also coverage data on the map.
-At the time this description was written about 7400 gateways were up and running worldwide.
+At the time this description was written about 22400 gateways were up and running worldwide.
    It is possible to set up an own gateway, configured for TTN or any other server architecture, even a private one.
 - After creating an account at https://www.thethingsnetwork.org/ it is possible to set up an application which would be the receiver for the own LoRaWAN data packets.
 LoRaWAN data is end-to-end encrypted.
-To inform ttnmapper.org about sucessfully packet reception by LoRaWAN network, an application plugin is available, called 'TTN Mapper'. *)
+To inform ttnmapper.org about sucessfully packet reception by LoRaWAN network, an application plugin ('integration') is available, called 'TTN Mapper'. *)
 - To deliver the necessary GPS data to the TTN mapper project a 'decoder' converts the raw data into a JSON data structure.
 - The hardware is based on the RN2483A fully-certified LoRa module which has the whole LoRaWAN stack integrated.
 - The software is realized by a C program with autostart functionality.
 Every 5 minutes a packet is sent out.
 Alternatively pressing a button sends out a packet at once.